 Good morning, class.
 Nice to see you here, you loyal holdouts, the stalwarts who haven't gone home early for Thanksgiving.
-You recall that last time we were talking about the hematopoietic system, and much of the rationale for studying it stems from two reasons.
+You recall that last time we were talking about the Matevoidic system, and much of the rationale for studying it stems from two reasons.
 First of all, it recapitulates in a formal sense what happens during embryogenesis, i.e. one has relatively undifferentiated stem cells which are able to differentiate into a number of different directions by committing themselves to either the myeloid or lymphoid compartment, and then going down yet other pathways, more detailed pathways to generate a whole variety of cell types.

+Secondly, we really understand the differentiation pathways of Matevoisis better than we understand any tissue in the body, in no small part because it's much easier to study the soluble cells in the blood and in the immune system than it is to study how these processes happen in normal tissues.
 But having said that, I want to emphasize the fact that in each of our tissues there are oligopotential stem cells.
 When I say oligopotential I mean they can go down several different pathways.
-Recall up there on that diagram we talked about pluripotential which means multiple, and today we're going to talk a bit about totipotential stem cells, which are able to disperse descendants into all the different differentiation lineages in the body.
+Recall up there on that diagram we talked about pluripotential which means multiple, and today we're going to talk a bit about todipotential stem cells, which are able to disperse descendants into all the different differentiation lineages in the body.

 At the end of our last lecture, we were focusing on the red blood cells.
 And this is sometimes called erythropoiesis, which is to say the process by which red blood cells are generated.